Understand the Video Skill API

 - Turning a video device on or off

-- Changing a video device's input
+- Changing the video device input

 - Launching an app or GUI shortcut